Z-Dip: a standardized measure for data modality assessment: Results

 We validated the Z-Dip statistic on controlled synthetic distributions with known modality structure.
 Synthetic samples were generated using a Gaussian mixture simulator of the form

 where $K$ is the number of modes, and

-denote respectively the vectors of means, standard deviations, and mixing proportions of the $K$ Gaussian components, with $\pi_k \ge 0$ and $\sum_{k=1}^{K} \pi_k = 1$.

-The generator function allows full control over the number, separation, and spread of modes, enabling systematic testing from clearly unimodal to strongly bimodal or multimodal cases.
-For each configuration, we simulated multiple sample sizes and computed both the classical Dip Test $p$-values and the corresponding Z-Dip scores.
+denote respectively the vectors of means, standard deviations, and mixing proportions of the $K$ Gaussian components, with $\pi_k \ge 0$ \mc{$\forall \, k$} and $\sum_{k=1}^{K} \pi_k = 1$.
+The generator function allows full control over the number, separation, and spread of modes, enabling testing from clearly unimodal to strongly bimodal or multimodal cases.
+For each configuration, we simulated 280 sample sizes $N$, logarithmically spaced between 20 and 5${,}$000, and for each $N$ performed 1${,}$000 independent replications.
+For each replication, we computed both the classical Dip Test $p$-values and the corresponding Z-Dip scores.

-Across all simulations, the Z-Dip preserved the inferential behavior of the Dip Test, with perfect correspondence between significance decisions.
+Across all simulations, the Z-Dip preserved the inferential behavior of the Dip Test, with \mc{a nearly perfect} correspondence between significance decisions: across 1${,}$120${,}$000 samples, only in 110 cases the two measures were not aligned in their classification, a discrepancy easily attributable to numerical approximations and/or boundary cases.
+The specific data-generating processes were defined as follows: